An Intern’s Ideal Employer

 Summer of Tech aims to close this loop by making interns more accessible and appealing to employers through bootcamps and networking.
 In my opinion, most of the pushback from employers hiring interns is from the risk associated with hiring someone with no quantifiable skills beyond tertiary study.
 By exposing employers to prospective interns and their respective qualities throughout the year, Summer of Tech mitigates this risk for employers.
 As a result of Summer of Tech, events trust is built between employers and graduates.
 Employers can see the enormous capability of students and their excitement and enthusiasm for the industry.

-After a year of bootcamps, hackfest, meet and greets and finally, interviews, I received an Internship at Flux Federation as a Test Analyst.
+After a year of bootcamps, Create Camp, meet and greets and finally, interviews, I received an Internship at Flux Federation as a Test Analyst.
 In my role, I work within an agile team to ensure that we are delivering quality code which fulfils business requirements.
 As a test analyst, I use my growing domain knowledge to ensure that there is minimal risk of bugs.
 It’s only as my internship is coming to an end that I know what an intern’s ideal employer looks like to me.